Can Price Transparency in Health Care Really Lower Costs?

 Small Step Service Design Thinking – The Case of the Patient Appointment

-As we blogged last week, M2 authored a chapter entitled “Using Small Step Service Design Thinking to Create and Implement Services that Improve Patient Care,” in Service Design and Service Thinking in Healthcare and Hospital Management published by Springer.
+As we last week, M2 authored a chapter entitled “Using Small Step Service Design Thinking to Create and Implement Services that Improve Patient Care,” in Service Design and Service Thinking in Healthcare and Hospital Management published by Springer.
 Today we share highlights from the first case study we feature in the chapter.

 Big leap versus small step service design